AdamBakeeer/F1-api/README.md

 ↓
 FastAPI Backend (API Layer)
 ↓
-Authentication Layer (JWT)
+JWT Authentication
 ↓
-Database (SQL)
+SQLite Database

-This architecture ensures separation of concerns, scalability, and maintainability.
+The system follows a layered architecture to ensure separation of concerns and maintainability.

 ---